imalikov/pine_script_docs/source/language/Script_structure.rst

 Code
 ----

-Lines in a script that are not comments or compiler annotations are *statements*, which implement the script's algorithm.
+Lines in a script that are not :ref:`comments <PageScriptStructure_Comments>` or :ref:`compiler annotations <PageScriptStructure_CompilerAnnotations>` are *statements*, which implement the script's algorithm.
 A statement can be one of these:

 - :ref:`variable declaration <PageExpressionsDeclarationsStatements_VariableDeclaration>`
 - :ref:`variable reassignement <PageExpressionsDeclarationsStatements_VariableReassignment>`